 One of the things that can give a quick face lift to a bathroom is new fixtures.
 This includes shower or bath fixtures, toilets and sinks.
 Visit several home improvement stores to get a feeling for what’s available, and if you’re going for a serene spa setting, you’ll usually want to pick something that fits with the style of the bathroom and the home but has clean lines that will make the room look very simple and clean.
 Picking matching, elegant fixtures will create a cohesive, luxury look.

-Color is one of the most deciding factors when trying to put together a serene, relaxing bathroom.
-Bright, exciting colors have their places, but it’s not here.
-You want to use serene, relaxing colors, usually muted tones, with paint, tile and cabinetry.
-Don’t forget to look at all the colors in the room, not just paint color, and play them all together, like an orchestra all playing together.
+Colour is one of the most deciding factors when trying to put together a serene, relaxing bathroom.
+Bright, exciting colours have their places, but it’s not here.
+You want to use serene, relaxing colours, usually muted tones, with paint, tile and cabinetry.
+Don’t forget to look at all the colours in the room, not just paint colour, and play them all together, like an orchestra all playing together.

-You’ll also have to pick colors when it comes to towels and accessories, so make sure you can find something that coordinates before you settle on your color scheme.
+You’ll also have to pick colours when it comes to towels and accessories, so make sure you can find something that coordinates before you settle on your colour scheme.

 A small stool or bench to sit and apply lotion or paint your toenails is a nice extra, as is a towel warmer or a set of glass containers that hold cotton balls, Q-tips or bath salts.
 These make a nice display and offer extra luxury goods for relaxation.
 Once you’ve got all these set up, it’s time to lock the door, kick back and relax in your new spa bathroom!